Request to call (Puru)

 Lukla is around NPR 18,000.

-Accommodation: You will need to pay for accommodation during the trek, either in guesthouses or tents.
-The cost of accommodation ranges from NPR 500 to NPR 1,500 per
+Accommodation: You must pay for accommodation during the trek, either in guesthouses or tents.
+The cost of housing ranges from NPR 500 to NPR 1,500 per

 night.

-Food: You will need to pay for your meals during the trek, which will cost around NPR 500 to NPR 1,500 per day.
+Food: You must pay for your meals during the trek, costing around NPR 500 to NPR 1,500 per day.

-Equipment rental: If you don't have your own trekking equipment, you will need to rent items such as a sleeping bag, down jacket, and trekking poles, which will cost around NPR 500 to NPR 1,000 per day.
+Equipment rental: If you don’t have your trekking equipment, you must rent items such as a sleeping bag, down jacket, and trekking poles, costing around NPR 500 to NPR 1,000 per day.

 Emergency medical and evacuation insurance: It is highly recommended that you purchase emergency medical and evacuation insurance for your trek, which will cost around NPR 1,500 to